ashleynilo/fprime/docs/getting-started/installing-autocomplete.md

 === "tcsh"
     `#!shell register-python-argcomplete --shell tcsh fprime-cli >> $VIRTUAL_ENV/bin/activate.csh`

-!!! note
+> [!NOTE]
-    To take advantage of these changes immediately, reactivate the virtual environment at this point.
+> To take advantage of these changes immediately, reactivate the virtual environment at this point.

 ## Autocomplete Tool Support